unicornlang/unicorn/README.md

 ```

 # Easy Exposure
-Unicorn uses the `*` symbol to expose functions and structs in your module you'd like other modules to use
+Unicorn uses the `*` symbol to expose functions and structs in your module you'd like other modules to have access to

 ```nim
 # useful.u